elkhand/QuoraDuplicates/README.md

 1. Create a folder named "data"
 2. Download the Quora dataset from http://qim.ec.quoracdn.net/quora_duplicate_questions.tsv
-3. Use TokenizeQuestions-WordVectors.ipynb to generate the training/dev/test sets and put them inside the data folder.
+3. Use scripts/TokenizeQuestions-WordVectors.ipynb to generate the training/dev/test sets and put them inside the data folder.
 4. Download the GloVe data from http://nlp.stanford.edu/data/glove.6B.zip
-5. Use gen_data.py to generate glvocab_1.txt and glwordvectors_1_[100/300].txt and put them inside the data folder.
+5. Use scripts/gen_data.py to generate glvocab_1.txt and glwordvectors_1_[100/300].txt and put them inside the data folder.
 6. Depending on what you want to do, use one of the following commands:
    * Training
      - Training the Attention model: